emard/wifi_jtag/README.md

 Most FPGA don't need them.
 LED may be left unconnected too.

 Get ESP8266 Arduino is also very simple:
-Fastest way is to install arduino-1.6.4 or higher is to download from http://arduino.cc and add support for ESP8266 by following instructions on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls
+Download from http://arduino.cc and unpack arduino-1.6.4 or higher.
+Then add support for ESP8266 by following instructions on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls

 If you'd like to compile all tools from source